 5 Ways to Help Birds During Spring Migration

-From the smallest hummingbirds to sandhill cranes, you may experience some flighted guests near your homes and businesses, who are traveling hundreds or even thousands of miles to breed and nest.
+From the smallest hummingbirds to sandhill cranes, you may experience some flighted guests near your homes and businesses, who are traveling hundreds or even thousands of miles to nest.
 Even the birds you’re used to seeing have amazing stories that span continents.

-On Nature Boardwalk here at Lincoln Park Zoo, the barn swallows nesting under bridges winter as far south as Argentina, while eastern wood pewees, a species of small gray flycatcher, migrate from the Amazon and Baltimore orioles arrive from Central America.
-Common goldeneyes like the ones at South Lagoon, on the other hand, go north to breed in subarctic boreal forest—just south of the Arctic Circle.
+On Nature Boardwalk here at Lincoln Park Zoo, the barn swallows nesting under bridges winter as far south as Argentina, while eastern wood pewees—a species of small gray flycatcher—migrate from the Amazon, and Baltimore orioles arrive from Central America.
+Common goldeneyes like the ones at South Lagoon, on the other hand, go north to breed in subarctic boreal forest just south of the Arctic Circle.
 These animals are traveling very long distances.

 black crowned night heron 2019